Which city is cheaper, Venice or Dublin?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Venice and Dublin during the summer are popular places to visit.
-Most visitors come to Dublin for the music scene and the family-friendly experiences during these months.
+Most visitors come to Dublin for the city activities, the music scene, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Venice because of the family-friendly experiences.

 In the summer, Dublin is cooler than Venice.
-Typically, the summer temperatures in Dublin in July are around 16°C (60°F), and Venice is about 23°C (73°F).
+Typically, the summer temperatures in Dublin in July average around 16°C (60°F), and Venice averages at about 23°C (73°F).

 In Venice, it's very sunny this time of the year.
 In the summer, Dublin often gets less sunshine than Venice.
 Dublin gets 166 hours of sunny skies this time of year, while Venice receives 287 hours of full sun.